Skip to Content

 Great Pyrenees Lab Mix Temperament

 Pyradors are good dogs and will inherit a bit of the patient and calm qualities of the Great Pyrenees and a bit of the outgoing and playful nature of the Labrador Retriever.
-How much of the parent temperaments a Pyrador inherits will vary with each dog.

 Depending on how much your Pyrador inherits from each parent, your dog can be: